ramipellumbi/FASTRAQ/README.md

 This project was designed with the following goals:

-1. **Dependency Injection**: Easily inject dependencies using TSyringe.
+1. **Dependency Injection**: Easily inject dependencies into services.
 2. **Route Management**: Easily group and declare routes.
 3. **Documentation**: Auto-generate Swagger documentation.
 4. **Type Safety**: Ensure runtime type safety and validation for the API.